 Our series on Outdoor Allies profiles outdoor advocates and their approaches to protecting public lands.
-Today, Cailin O'Brien Feeney, State and Local Policy Manager at Outdoor Industry Association, shares his secret sauce for making state offices of outdoor recreation the most popular policy idea of the last year.
+Today, Cailin O'Brien Feeney, who runs the new Oregon Office of Outdoor Recreation and was previously State and Local Policy Manager at the Outdoor Industry Association shares his secret sauce for making state offices of outdoor recreation the most popular policy idea of the last year.

 Tell us a little bit about what you like to do outside and some of your favorite places to go.